 - Check that the HBA WWPNs were correctly identified.
 See "Verifying the I/O Fencing Configuration" on page 194. - Check the cxfs_client log file for warnings or errors while trying to determine the HBA WWPNs.
-See "No HBA WWPNs are Detected" on page 207. - Log into the Fibre Channel switch.
+See "No HBA WWPNs are Detected" on page 207. - Log in to the Fibre Channel, SAS, or InfiniBand switch.
 Check the status of the switch ports and confirm that the WWPNs match those identified by cxfs_client.